wuwaynee/GAI_Project1/README.md

-course: Fundamentals and Applications of Generative AI
+Course: Fundamentals and Applications of Generative AI